Cabinet Refinishing & Painting in Temecula

 A typical Temecula cabinet refinishing project begins with an in-person estimate.
 Tyler visits your home, inspects every cabinet door, drawer front, and frame, identifies the wood species and current finish, and discusses your goals for the project.
 You receive a written quote that covers every detail — no vague estimates, no surprise charges later.

-The doors and drawers go through a multi-step preparation process: thorough cleaning to remove years of cooking grease and grime, deglossing, sanding to create a proper surface profile, and filling any grain (especially important for the open-grained red oak found in most early 2000s Temecula builds).
-After prep, a bonding primer is applied, followed by multiple coats of Italian 2K polyurethane sprayed with professional HVLP equipment.
+The doors and drawers go through a multi-step preparation process: thorough cleaning to remove years of cooking grease and grime, deglossing, sanding to create a proper surface profile, and grain-filling where needed — three to five filler applications on open-grained red oak that wants a smooth, filled-grain look.
+After prep, a bonding primer goes on, followed by two primer coats and two to three topcoats sprayed with professional HVLP equipment, sanded to 400 grit between appropriate stages.

-From Parallel Painting's own job history in Temecula, the entire project typically takes about two weeks.
-Tyler has handled every one of those kitchens personally — no subcontractors, no rotating crews.
-When the last door is hung and the final piece of hardware is aligned, you have a kitchen that looks and feels like it has brand-new custom cabinetry, at a fraction of the replacement cost.
+Tyler handles every one of those kitchens personally — no subcontractors, no rotating crews.
+When the last door is hung and the final piece of hardware is aligned, you have a refreshed kitchen without the disruption of a full cabinet replacement.

 Our 8-Step Cabinet Refinishing Process

-The same cabinet process from consultation through warranty, with Tyler involved personally and Italian 2K polyurethane applied under dust-controlled prep and containment.
+The same cabinet process from consultation through warranty, with Tyler involved personally, under dust-controlled prep and containment.
+The coating is a two-component (2K) polyurethane system.

 Consultation & cabinet photos